wp-plugins/merge-minify-refresh/readme.txt

 *	Handles scripts loaded in the header & footer
 *	Compatable with localized scripts
 *	Creates WP-Cron for minification as this can take some time to complete
-*	Minifies JS with Google Closure (requires php exec)
+*	Minifies JS with Google Closure (requires php exec) with fallback to Minify
-*	Minifies CSS with YUICompressor (requires php exec)
+*	Minifies CSS with Minify
 *	Failed minification doesn't break the site.
 Visitors will instead only see the merged results
 *	Stores Assets in /wp-content/mmr/ folder
 *	Uses last modified date in filename so any changes to JS or CSS automatically get re-processed and downloaded on browser refresh